 Other books in this series include MatchUp

-Other books by this author include Killing Floor, Die Trying, "Second Son", Tripwire, Running Blind, Echo Burning, Persuader, The Enemy, One Shot, The Hard Way, Bad Luck and Trouble, Nothing to Lose, Gone Tomorrow, 61 Hours, Worth Dying For, The Affair, A Wanted Man, "Deep Down", Never Go Back, "High Heat", Personal, Make Me, "Small Wars", Night School, MatchUp
+Other books by this author which I have reviewed include Killing Floor, Die Trying, "Second Son", Tripwire, Running Blind, Echo Burning, Persuader, The Enemy, One Shot, The Hard Way, Bad Luck and Trouble, Nothing to Lose, Gone Tomorrow, 61 Hours, Worth Dying For, The Affair, A Wanted Man, "Deep Down", Never Go Back, "High Heat", Personal, Make Me, "Small Wars", Night School, MatchUp

 Sixth in the Jack Reacher suspense series revolving around an ex-military policeman whose brother believes in him completely.
 His mandate?
 To assassinate the Vice-President.

 In 2003, Without Fail was nominated for the Barry Award for Best Novel and the Dilys Award.

 It’s definitely a Reacher with his deductive abilities, but there’s something missing in this one for me.
 It might’ve been the suits…

 M.E. was clever in the way she found Jack.

 I do enjoy reading Reacher’s analysis of situations and people.
 The way he assesses the threat and calculatingly determines the best approach to deal with it.
 And he’s do damn cheeky about it!